Chinese New Year for Everyone

 February 12th 2021 - February 26th 2021

 This is the standard Happy New Year greeting in the Cantonese dialect.
 While western and European countries celebrate Christmas for one day, Lunar New Year lasts 15 days with gifts and meals and special decorations and parties.
 Without a doubt, It is hailed as the most elaborate and meaningful holiday of them all in Asia.
 Other Asian countries also celebrate the new year based on the lunar calendar.
 Vietnam calls its new year Tet Nguyen Dan.
 Tibet’s is Losan.
 Korea dubs its new year Seollal.

 Chinese New Year sweeps in every winter, taking on a life form of its own.
-In San Francisco, everyone celebrates with the famous Chinese New Year parade, organized by the Chinese Chamber of Commerce.
+In San Francisco, everyone celebrates with the famous Chinese New Year parade (cancelled this year due to Covid-19), organized by the Chinese Chamber of Commerce.
 The parade features more than 100 organizations and is considered the largest night parade in North America.
 The route is a little more than a mile long, but the event lasts at least three hours.
 It is a time to honor the Chinese in America, local politicians, and the Chinese schools and organizations throughout the Bay Area.
-This year it will be held on Feb.
-8, the last day of the new year.

 Laurene Chan, Cameron House director of youth ministries, continues to honor the holiday with her clan.
 To prepare for the first day of the new year, she fills a box with Chinese and Western treats that are symbolic.
 For example, she will include nuts like the pistachio which translates to a happy nut since the half-opened shell appears to be smiling.
 Says Laurene, “The first thing each of us in the family is supposed to do as soon as we wake up is to get a sweet from the box and then wish each other a new year blessing.
 The belief is that all year long, then, only sweet things will come from our mouths!”